-However, they were dismissed for a little more on the same day over a hundred years later.
-Pakistan's spinners bowled England out for 72 in a chase of 145 in Abu Dhabi.
+Another England low.
+Pakistan's spinners bowled them out for 72 in a chase of 145 in Abu Dhabi.
 England had struggled against Saeed Ajmal's offspin in the first Test, in Dubai, but they fared better here, and even gained a first-innings lead.
 And they had two spinners of their own - Graeme Swann and Monty Panesar, playing his first Test in two and a half years.
 Panesar thrived in the friendly conditions and his second-innings six-for gave England a modest target to chase.
 But another left-arm spinner refused to oblige - Abdur Rehman took a career-best 6 for 25, wrapping up the match in four days.
 Ajmal took seven in the match, his 19th Test, breaking Waqar Younis' national record to become the fastest Pakistani to 100 Test wickets.

 Birth of England wicketkeeper Bert Strudwick, who played 28 Tests at a time when excellence with the gloves was enough - witness a batting average of 7.93 and a top score of 24.
 And Strudwick was certainly accomplished with the gloves: until John Murray trumped him in 1975 he held the world record for most first-class dismissals in a career (1495).
-An extremely popular character, the story goes that, on one tour, a letter was sent to "Struddy, 'Stralia" and reached him without delay.
-A marvellous delivery by anybody's standards.
+He was an extremely popular character: the story goes that, on one tour, a letter was sent to "Struddy, 'Stralia" and reached him without delay.
 Strudwick died in Sussex in 1970.

 Mumbai won their 40th Ranji Trophy title, at the Wankhede, when they beat Saurashtra, playing their first final since independence, by an innings and 125 runs inside three days.
 Seamers Dhawal Kulkarni (nine) and Ajit Agarkar (five) were chiefly responsible for bowling out Saurashtra for 148 and 82.

-...and another century for Boon, this one against England at Adelaide.
+...and another century for Boon, this one against England in Adelaide.
 His 121 was his ninth Test hundred...

 ... and the innings that finished against India today, again in Adelaide, was his 12th and the second of three in successive Tests, a feat he achieved twice.
 Boon's 135 also made him the first Australian to score five Test hundreds against India.